 There is no good reason to pay full price at the gate for your tickets at LEGOLAND California!
 There are several easy ways to save money on tickets for your family.
 Several of them will also save you money on local hotels and other favorite Southern California attractions like Disneyland, SeaWorld and the San Diego Zoos.

-Want to know how?
+Want more ways to save money on LEGOLAND tickets?
 Download my minibook 4 Easy Ways to Save on LEGOLAND California tickets.
 It's free when you subscribe to my email list.

 The LEGOLAND Hotel is located next to the park's front gate, and is like no other hotel you've ever seen.
 Imagine disco balls in the elevators, bunk beds in the rooms, and colorful LEGO play everywhere!

-During the busy seasons, the park officially opens at 10:00 a.m., but the turnstiles open at 9:00 a.m. and some of the rides open at 9:30 a.m.
+During the busy seasons, the entire park opens at 10:00 AM, but the turnstiles open at 9:00 AM and some of the rides open at 9:30 AM.
 We arrived at the ticket window before 9:00, bought our tickets and walked into the park without waiting in line.
 Guests who arrived a couple of hours later were not so lucky.

 Here is a link to LEGOLAND California's Opening Days and Hours calendar.
 Find out what time the park opens on the day you will be there.

-We had 30 minutes to browse the gift shop, which is the biggest and best in the park (see Tip #6), and then rode the Coastersaurus and Safari Trek while wait times were relatively low.
+We had 30 minutes to browse the gift shop, which is the biggest and best in the park, and then rode the Coastersaurus and Safari Trek while wait times were relatively low.

-LEGOLAND California Resort does provide play areas full of LEGOS near the lines of their most popular rides so children can play while parents wait in line.
+LEGOLAND California Resort provides play areas full of LEGOS near the lines of their most popular rides so children can play while parents wait in line.
 They also provide pagers for some rides, so you don't have to stand in line.
 Thank you, LEGOLAND.